Wellcome is committed to ensuring high standards of research integrity and practice in the research it funds.

 - Carry out an impartial, fair and timely investigation of all allegations of research misconduct made against its staff and students.

-- Inform Wellcome’s Head of Grants Management, in confidence, about allegations of research misconduct which concern employees at the organisation who are funded by Wellcome or have an application for funding under consideration, and provide information on the investigation process.
+- Inform Wellcome’s Director of Grants, in confidence, about any allegations of research misconduct made against employees at the organisation who are funded by Wellcome or have an application for funding under consideration.
+Information on the category of research misconduct and the investigation process must be provided.
 This should be done as soon as possible, and in any event no later than the point at which a decision is made to conduct an investigation, preliminary or otherwise.
+If there is a full investigation, the host organisation must tell Wellcome the name of the respondent, in confidence.

 - Keep Wellcome informed during the process of investigation of allegations of research misconduct.
 We may choose to send a representative to observe any formal inquiry.
 Investigations should conclude within one year of receiving the allegation.